VanityPursuer/VanityPursuer/README.md

 I don't have any socials like TikTok,etc .

-If you wanna be my freind feel free to talk comfortably with me I'm not the judgemental type unless there is reason .
+If you wanna be my freind feel free to talk comfortably with me I'm not the judgemental type unless there is reason or,ofc,you're in my dni list .

 ,